-During the year ended June 30, 2015, the organization's facility was used primarily by the medical ministry described in Note B, and by Embracing Options, a pregnancy care center offering free informational and counseling services to women in crisis pregnancy situations, primarily in the Sector 4 area of Rochester.
+During the year ended June 30, 2016, the organization's facility was used primarily by the medical ministry described in Note B, and by Embracing Options, a pregnancy care center offering free informational and counseling services to women in crisis pregnancy situations, primarily in the Sector 4 area of Rochester.
 A second pregnancy care center is operated in Webster, NY.
 The expenses for this activity are included with the other local ministries under Medical and Community Services on the Statement of Functional Expenses.

 His Branches, operating as His Branches Health Services, also had provided medical and billing services to Joy Family Medicine (JFM), which was a separate and independent medical center on North Goodman Street in the city of Rochester.
-These services were reimbursed by JFM at cost and the activities of that medical center have not been included in these financial statements.
+These services were reimbursed by JFM at cost and the activities of that medical center were not included in the financial statements for the year ended June 30, 2015.

-As of the balance sheet date, the operations of JFM have been merged into His Branches; and it is now another branch of the organization.
+As of July 1, 2015, the operations of JFM have been merged into His Branches; and it is now another branch of the organization.

 During the year ended June 30, 2012, Rochester Youth Outreach, a ministry to neighborhood youth, became part of His Branches.
 Since this activity has been almost inactive during the years presented, its revenue and expense are not material, but the revenue is included under Unrestricted Donations on the Statement of Activities and the expense is included in the Local column of the Statement of Functional Expenses.
+Rochester Youth Outreach activity was discontinued on June 30, 2016.